peter-neumann-dev/ddev-cms-upgrader/README.md

 ---
 > We recommend that you perform as many database actions as possible in the upgrade steps.
-> Sometimes it's easy to save the data in the backend after changes and use a simple export for
+> Sometimes it's easy to save the data in the backend after doing changes and make a simple sql
-> generating the update query.
+> export for generating the update query.
 Then use this in individually sql files.
 ---

 There is an example to execute your own sql on upgrade step in the file